sroccaserra/object-lua/Readme.txt

 === Code ===

-This project's code can be dowloaded from its [http://code.google.com/p/objectlua Google code page].
+This project's code can be dowloaded from its [http://github.com/sroccaserra/object-lua GitHub page].

 You can also install ObjectLua from LuaRocks:
 {{{